Phoenix pay system: Preparing for rollout

 In June 2011, IBM won the sole-source contract to set up the system, using PeopleSoft software, the original contract was for $5.7 million, but IBM was eventually paid $185 million.
 According to The New York Times, Oracle Corporation's PeopleSoft software system was "widely used by corporations and institutions to manage operations, finances and employees."

 In March 2014, according to an IBM spokeswoman, the Crown took over responsibility for "training design and execution" from IBM in a cost-saving measure.
 The government adopted a 'train the trainer' approach rather than follow IBM's recommended system.

-Screenshot from openstreetmap.org with an indicator added.
-This shows the location of the Public Service Pay Center (City of Miramichi).

 Prior to 2012, about 2,000 pay advisors/specialists in 101 federal departments and agencies "processed pay, advised employees, and corrected errors" in scattered locations.
 When the new Miramichi Public Service Pay Centre was opened in May 2012, the PSPC began to eliminate pay advisor positions in 46 individual departments and agencies and replace them with "460 pay advisors and 90 support staff" at new centralized location in Pay Centre.
 By 2016, the PSPC had cut 1,200 pay advisor positions.
 Following centralization, these departments and agencies administrators no longer had "direct access to the new pay system."
 There were an additional 55 departments and agencies who maintained approximately 800 pay advisors who continued to enter pay information for their own employees in the new Phoenix system.

 In May 2015, IBM made the recommendation that government delay its planned rollout of Phoenix due to critical problems.
 In June 2015, before Phoenix was launched, some federal employees complained about not being paid, and there were reports that the Miramichi pay centre employees were overwhelmed.
 The Auditor General's May 29, 2018 report "Building and Implementing the Phoenix Pay System" found that in June 2015, Public Services and Procurement Canada cancelled a pilot to test Phoenix in a single department to assess whether Phoenix was ready for government wide use.